hdShang/arxiv-daily/docs/cs-LG/2025-05-06/papers/250503490v1-a-new-membership-inference-attack-that-spots-memorization-in-generat.md

 ---
 layout: default
-title: A new membership inference attack that spots memorization in generative and predictive models: Loss-Based with Reference Model algorithm (LBRM)
+title: "A new membership inference attack that spots memorization in generative and predictive models: Loss-Based with Reference Model algorithm (LBRM)"
 ---

 # A new membership inference attack that spots memorization in generative and predictive models: Loss-Based with Reference Model algorithm (LBRM)